ethanJost/nbaStatLeaders/README.md

 # nbaStatLeaders
 This is my first work on webscrapers and asynchronous programming.
-The idea for this project in a step by step basis is as follows:

-1. Assemble WebScraper such that
+The idea for this project is to continue growing my Python skills while learning webscraping, web development, and data analysis all while digging into the wonderful game of basketball.